hoffles123/spsc-queue/README.md

 # spsc-queue
 SPSC queues are circular buffers that are guaranteed to only have one reader writer pair.
-They are often used as a determinisitc message passing mechanism to decouple data producers and consumers.
+They are often used as a deterministic message passing mechanism to decouple data producers and consumers.
 A common use case is to buffer data streams in real-time systems such as receiving data packets from a network.

 ## Implementation